keajs/kea-docs/docs/guide/standalone.md

 For example logic is mounted automatically with your `<Component />` and unmounted when it's no longer needed.

 Sometimes however, you wish to manually mount logic.
-For example to already start loading data in your router before transitioning to a component... or in `getStaticProps` in next.js.
+For example to already start loading data in your router before transitioning to a component... or in `getInitialProps` in next.js... or when writing tests with Jest.

-Perhaps you even want to use Kea without React.
+Perhaps you even want to use Kea with a framework other than React.

 In any case, just call `mount()` on your logic and get as a reply a function that will `unmount` it: